Choose the subdivision you wish to view.

 Lots went on sale in May of 1886, and the Town of Monrovia and the Monrovia Tract re-subdivided quickly.
 By the end of 1886, the Town of Monrovia had been subdivided four times, and many of the lots had changed owners so quickly that the Los Angeles County Tax Assessor had to identify the owners of 75 lots as "Unknown."

-At this time, our research is confined to the Town of Monrovia Subdivision from 1885-1900.
+At this time, our research is confined to the Town of Monrovia Subdivision from 1885-1900 with some exceptions.
 Because these years correspond to the Victorian period, only the Victorian architectural style category contains any structures.
 Eventually all categories will contain structures.